 Right of publicity

 The statute defines 'name' or 'likeness' as '[a]ny attribute of a natural person that serves to identify that natural person to an ordinary, reasonable viewer or listener, including, but not limited to, name, signature, photograph, image, likeness, voice or a substantially similar imitation of one or more thereof' (42 Pa.
 C.S. §8316(e)).
 The statute defines 'commercial or advertising purpose' to include 'the public use or holding out of a natural person's name or likeness: (i) on or in connection with the offering for sale or sale of a product, merchandise, goods, services or businesses; (ii) for the purpose of advertising or promoting products, merchandise, goods or services of a business; or (iii) for the purpose of fundraising' (42 Pa.
 C.S. §8316(e)).
-The term does not include the public use of a natural person's name or likeness in a communication when the person appears as a member of the public and the person is not named or otherwise identified; the purpose is associated with a news report or news presentation having public interest; is an expressive work or an original work of fine art; or is associated with the identification of a person as the author of or contributor to a written work, a performer of a recorded performance, where the written work or the performance is lawfully produced, reproduced, exhibited, or broadcast (42 Pa.
+The term does not include the public use or holding out of a natural person's name or likeness in a communication when the person appears as a member of the public and the person is not named or otherwise identified; the purpose is associated with a news report or news presentation having public interest; is an expressive work or an original work of fine art; it is associated with the announcement for a commercial or advertising purpose for a use permitted in 42 Pa.
+C.S. §§ 8316(e)(ii), (iii), or (iv); or is associated with the identification of a person as the author of or contributor to a written work, a performer of a recorded performance, where the written work or the performance is lawfully produced, reproduced, exhibited, or broadcast (42 Pa.
 C.S. §8316(e)).